The Belfast Gaeltacht Experience

 A former spirit warehouse, The Dirty Onion is said to be Belfast’s oldest building, with low ceilings supported by exposed wooden beams and original brick walls throughout.
-An Droichead delivers a varied music programme in the outlet seven nights a week.
-From open workshops in Bodhrán on Tuesdays to live bluegrass on Thursdays, there is something for participators and spectators alike every night in The Dirty Onion.
+The Dirty Onion offer entertainment 7 nights a week, with a strong focus on contemporary live bands and acoustic acts… Oh, and it is also free entry every night!

 The John Hewitt has become a popular venue for quality, live music with a close relationship with the arts in Belfast.
 The bar being very much traditional in style lent itself well to traditional music sessions, and from there its name was established as a venue for various styles of good, live music.

 The John Hewitt Afternoon Session on a Saturday has been playing since the bar opened their doors in 1999.
 A session that you wouldn’t want to miss, full of the finest Traditional Irish music.

 The John Hewitt Bar bring you LIVE Entertainment, at Least 6 Nights per Week.
 Admission FREE.

 Reserve a space on the ultimate pub experience for taking in the culture and craic that Belfast has to offer.
 Begin with a tasting session of local drinks including whiskey, gin, cider, beer and a local potato based vodka.
 Irish musicians, dancers and story tellers will regale you with the city’s unique story and there will be a live Irish music session to finish.
 Belfast Pub Experience is run by Belfast Hidden Tours and runs on Friday and Saturday nights.

 The Duke of York

 The Duke of York is a traditional Belfast bar crammed with original mirrors and memorabilia, boasting cold beer, great Guinness and the largest selection of Irish whiskeys in Ireland.